By Noel Bajandas

 8 Ways To Create a Captivating Performance

 Do you prefer smooth or crunchy peanut butter?
 Same taste, slightly different texture, right?
 Right.
-The texture is what creates an entirely different experience, so when it comes to movement, it’s the play on this consistency that will help to create a more profound experience for the audience, giving them some variety.
+The texture is what creates an entirely different experience, so when it comes to dancing, it’s the play on this consistency that will help to create a more profound experience for those watching you, giving them some variety.

 It is understood that humans have as many as 27 distinct emotions.
 So, how do we tap into these emotions through our movement and how do we trigger them in the viewer?
 Whatever emotion you’re tapping into is what the audience is going to react to, so always remember to let the feeling drive the movement.
 Don’t let the movement just be an empty shell.

 There’s a quote from a choreographer I admire where he says “Music is the Universal Language, and Dance is its interpreter.”
 When we perform to music, what we do becomes what the audience visually experiences, so be smart on how you present it.
 I’ll tell you, sometimes the most subtle physical approaches to the music make a bigger impact than the “flashy” stuff.
-It’s all about creating a moment, and not being overwhelming.
+It’s all about creating a moment, and not being overwhelming in your performance.

 5. Eye Contact